UniMath/agda-unimath/src/species/small-cauchy-composition-species-of-types-in-subuniverses.lagda.md

-# Small Cauchy composition of species of subuniverse
+# Small Cauchy composition of species types in subuniverses

 ```agda
 module species.small-cauchy-composition-species-of-types-in-subuniverses where